crimist/Zm/README.md

 # Zm - A Black Ops 2 Zombie mode cheat

-First ever cheat so don't bully me.
+First ever proper cheat so don't bully me.

+It's for a school project.